abhishek-goswamii/abhishek-goswamii/README.md

 - MERN stack developer.

-- Solved more than 600 quetions of data structures and algorithms.
+- Solved more than 600 questions of data structures and algorithms.
 <!-- - 👨‍💻 All of my projects are available at **[My Portfolio](http.com)** -->
 - Reach me **abi.xa12@gmail.com**